-As far as Weapon Enchantments go, as of Module 17, there are 3 good choices for DpS.
-The Bilethorn, theand the Vorpal.
+As far as Weapon Enchantments go, there are 3 good choices for DpS.
+The Bilethorn, the Lightning and the Vorpal.
 Bilethorn is roughly a 10% increase across a long period of time on single target.

 Vorpal, increases your damage depending on your Critical Severity.
-Assuming you have 110% Critical Severity without Vorpal, it is a 6.4% damage increase, compared to the 10% that is Bilethorn.is a ~15% damage increase against 3 or more enemies, but drops off to a 5% increase against a single enemy.
+Assuming you have 110% Critical Severity without Vorpal, it is a 6.4% damage increase, compared to the 10% that is Bilethorn.
+Lightning is a ~15% damage increase against 3 or more enemies, but drops off to a 5% increase against a single enemy.

-I know that this does not explain the maths behind proc enchantments, but, to explain at a very basic level how most of them work however, is that they add an extra hit to your powers, for X damage.
-If you trigger it with and there is only 1 enemy, it will deal an extra hit for 40% of your weapon damage.
+I know that this does not explain the maths behind proc enchantments, but, to explain at a very basic level how most of them work however, is that they add an extra hit to your powers, for X magnitude damage.
+Take for example a R12 Lightning Enchantment, which adds an additional hit for 40 Magnitude damage.
+If you trigger it with Ray of Frost and there is only 1 enemy, it will deal an extra hit for 40% of your weapon damage.
 This damage then scales with whatever buffs are present on that At-Will and any debuffs on the enemy scale it further.
 In short, the damage increase for the weapon enchantment is dependant on what skills you use to trigger it and how many times those skills trigger it.
-At a very basic level, the damage increase is equal to:damage.
-Take for example a R12 Enchantment, which adds an additional hit for 40
+At a very basic level, the damage increase is equal to:

 This does not factor in things like Critical Severity or Combat Advantage, which is necessary when doing comparisons with Vorpal, or variables such as debuffs, which is necessary when comparing with Bronzewood.
 If explanations for further enchantments are desired, I may in future write a document on them.
 With this being said, it is important to note that Bilethorn has some weird quirks and the second hit doesn’t crit when triggered off of some power activations.
 The list of how many times the first and second hit triggers off each power and whether it crits or not is as follows: